agravityio/agravity-public-csharp/docs/PublicSearchManagementApi.md

             var mode = "mode_example";  // string | Two modes supported: \"any\" or \"all\" search terms should be applied.
 (Only if Azure Search is enabled) (optional) var expose = true;  // bool? | This will expose the thumbnail asset blob incl.
 URL with SAS Token. (optional) var filter = "filter_example";  // string | Colon separated key value filter for filterable strings and string collections.
 For date or numbers \"<\", \"=\" and \">\" are possible.
 Mode influences AND (all) and OR (any) of all filters.
 Multiple filters are separated by semicolons.
-(Only if Azure Search is enabled) (optional) var scopefilter = "scopefilter_example";  // string | Colon separated key value filter for additional scopes.
-It applies the same conventions as for filter parameter. (optional) var orderby = "orderby_example";  // string | Sortable fields can be used.
+(Only if Azure Search is enabled) (optional) var orderby = "orderby_example";  // string | Sortable fields can be used.
 For descendant sorting use leading \"!\".
 (Only if Azure Search is enabled) (optional) var ids = "ids_example";  // string | Comma separated values list with all ids which should be returned. (optional) var portalId = "portalId_example";  // string | If the search should be redirected to a specific portal. (optional)